aces/Loris/modules/my_preferences/README.md

 ## Intended Users

-Every user is able to modify their profile information.
+Every authenticated user is able to modify their profile information.

 ## Scope